hamidmozaffari/hamidmozaffari.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate at UMass Amherst in the [College of Information and Computer Science] under the supervision of [Amir Houmansadr].My research focus is in security, privacy, and fairness of machine learning algorithms.
-I received my M.Sc degree from [Amirkabir University of Technology] under supervision of [Babak Sadeghiyan], where I designed a congestion control for [Tor] to mitigate DoS attacks for my thesis.
+I'm a Ph.D. candidate at UMass Amherst in the [College of Information and Computer Science] under the supervision of [Amir Houmansadr].
+My research focus is in security, privacy, and fairness of machine learning algorithms.
+I received my M.Sc degree from [Amirkabir University of Technology] under supervision of [Babak Sadeghiyan], where I designed a congestion control for [Tor] to mitigate DoS attacks as my thesis.

 ---